lsolova/timeasr/docs/usecases.md

 # Timeasr use cases

+## Measure start

+1. Click on task type button (starts this and stops previous active task type)

-## 1. Measure
+## Measure stop

-- Start time period
-- Stop time period
+1. Click on summary hour to stop measurement

+## Set task type

+1. Click on add button
+1. Enter task type name
+1. Press ENTER (starts this and stops previous active task type)

-## 2. Set a workday
+## Set day as workday

+1. Go to calendar view
+1. Click on a non-working day in the calendar table

+## Unset day as workday

+1. Go to calendar view
-- Select a day clicking on that item in a simple calendar table
+1. Click on a workin day in the calendar table

+## Add balance item

+1. Go to settings view
+1. Enter signed hours and minutes into balance time field
+1. Press ENTER or blur field
+1. Enter comment into balance comment field
+1. Press ENTER or blur field

+## Set daily workload

+1. Go to settings view
+1. Enter hours and minutes into workload field
+1. Press ENTER or blur field

-## 3. Get/collect statistics
+## See statistics

-- Calculate actual rolling balance (no monthly limit or boundary)
+1. Check actual rolling balance (no monthly limit or boundary)
-- Calculate earliest daily leaving time (with balance)
+1. Check earliest daily leaving time (with balance)
+1. Wait until change
-- Calculate regular daily leaving time (without balance based on workload setting)
+1. Check regular daily leaving time (without balance)
-- Get last 24h changes (readable timestamps)

-## 4. Add balance changers

-Add additional hours or remove official overtime from the balance.

-## 5. Cleanup/database maintenance

-See [Storage](./storage.md) for more details